metabase/metabase/docs/users-guide/saved-questions.md

 We'll save that question as "Gizmo orders in 2019".

-Now let's refer to that "Gizmo orders in 2019" in a new query.
-To keep it simple, let's say we just want to count all of the Gizmo orders from 2019.
+Now let's refer to "Gizmo orders in 2019" in a new query.
+To keep it simple, let's say we just want to count all of those Gizmo orders from 2019.
 We can use the `#` symbol to refer to a saved question in a query.

 If we type out: